-The procedures to follow if a crime of sexual assault, dating/domestic violence and/or stalking are outlined in this section.
-In compliance with the Title IX regulations issued by the US Department of Education (DOE) that went into effect on August 14, 2020, the College adopted the TCC Title IX Policy to address certain types of sexual harassment, including sexual assault, dating violence/dating violence and stalking.
-Additionally, the Pomona Policy outlines the procedures, resources, and steps victims can take following an instance of sexual assault, dating/domestic violence, and/or stalking not governed by the TCC Title IX Policy.
-After receiving a report of dating violence, domestic violence, sexual assault, or stalking, whether the offense occurred on or off campus, the institution will provide the student or employee with a written explanation of the student's or employee's rights and options.
-Details of what is included in the written material can be found below (full copies of the TCC Title IX Policy and Pomona Policy are available online).
+In compliance with the Title IX regulations issued by the US Department of Education (DOE) that went into effect on August 14, 2020, the College adopted the TCC Title IX Policy to address certain types of sexual harassment, including sexual assault, dating violence, domestic violence and stalking.
+Additionally, the Pomona Policy outlines the procedures, resources, and steps an individual can take following an instance of sexual assault, dating/domestic violence, and/or stalking not governed by the TCC Title IX Policy.
+After receiving a report of dating violence, domestic violence, sexual assault, or stalking, whether the offense occurred on or off campus, the institution will provide the student or employee with a written explanation of the student's or employee's rights and options, as well as a written explanation of the relevant policy/procedures for disciplinary action in cases of alleged sexual assault, dating violence, domestic violence and stalking.